silveltman/fulldev-ui/src/lib/base/README.md

 When creating base components, follow these guidelines to maintain consistency and code quality in our repository:

 ## General guidelines
-- Refer to the provided Button.svelte component as a reference for implementing these guidelines.
+- Refer to the provided Button.svelte component as a reference for implementing these guidelfireines.
 - Refer to plugin.js for tailwind theme config to apply

 ## Component
+### General
+- Use consistent naming conventions for components and their files.
+- Keep components lightweight and simple for optimal performance.
+- Remember that components will be rendered statically using Astro and shipped with zero JavaScript by default.
+- Use tailwindcss classes for consistent styling and theming, specified in plugin.js.
+- Always import content interfaces from types.ts to ensure consistency and avoid typing errors.
+- Use $$restProps to allow passing of additional attributes to the component, if needed.

-### Script
+### Script tag
-1. Import types (if neccesary, create interface in types.ts)
+1. Import content interface from types.ts
-2. Import components
+2. Import component dependencies
-3. Declare base/default props
-4. Declare component-specific props
-5. Optionally define variables
-6. optinally define functions
+3. Only if needed, import other dependencies
+4. Declare a variable called className and export it as class
+5. export content prop and use the imported interface as type
+6. export other component specific props
+7. Add any additional variables, functions or other things

 ### Markup
-1. Wrap component in {#if} block if that makes sense.
-This way, if our client leaves the button text empty for example, the button will not render on the page.
-This makes the editing experience in our CMS (CloudCannon) more dynamic. (we will use Astro, so the component will literally not be rendered)
+- Wrap component in {#if} block for conditional rendering based on content prop values.

-2. Always use dynamic expressions within the class="... {place here}" for assigning attributes or classes based on component properties.
-This gives greater flexibility, because components for example do not accept the class:myclass={} syntax
+- Use dynamic expressions within class="..." for assigning attributes or classes based on component properties.
+For example, class="button {isActive ? 'active' : ''}".

-3. Always export className as class and include it in class="..."
+- Export className as class and use it in class="..." for consistency with other components.
+For example, class="container {className}".
+- Use tailwindcss classes for consistent styling and theming and avoid using a separate style-tag.

-### Story
+## Story
 1. Import types
 2. Import component
 3. Export Hst